-- ICT and presentation skills

 - Practical workshop skills (carpentry)

 - Analysis

 - Problem solving

 - Extended writing

 - Organisation

 - Independence

+What do our students say?
 "I enjoy construction as it explores loads of different careers in the industry so I can see what I like" (Rohan)

 "I would suggest construction because there are so many different skills you learn and gets your ready for a job in construction."
 (Raheem)